dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

 (A not very satisfying) Discussion:
    - 1,2 don't need ordering b/c maintenance can't effect previous load store.
-   - (3) ensures (2) completes before the icache invalidation
+   - (3) ensures (2) completes before the icache invalidation.

-     [NOTE: Otherwise: perhaps could reload? do we not need this if the invalidation code couldn't use the invalidate code?]

-     [NOTE: I think we need this b/c we do a set/way modification, which requires a DSB before visible.  if we nuked the entire cache: do we need this?]
+     AFAIK: we need (3) this b/c (2) and (4) do set/way modifications,
+     which requires a DSB before visible.
+Q: if we nuked the entire
+     cache: do we need this?

+     Ensuring data cache entry is flushed to memory before invalidating the corresponding icache entry makes sense.
+However: do we absolutely need this if this code does not use the modified code?
+     I *think* not.

-   - 4,5: these are ordered by the rules of 2.7.2 so we don't need a DSB.
+   - 4,5: these are ordered by the rules of 2.7.2 so we don't need a DSB between them.
+Also: it appears not to matter b/c no branches.

-   - 5: need this b/c the code changed and so the branch predictor contents could be stale.
+   - 5: as stated in 2.7.5:  need this b/c the code changed and so the branch predictor contents could be stale.

      [NOTE: i'm unclear on how *exactly* the staleness could cause issues. is the BTB allowed to have partially decoded?]